Teck-Hua Ho: Awards

-The Singapore government awarded him the Public Administration Medal (Gold) in 2023 and the President's Science and Technology Medal in 2024.
+Ho was awarded the Pingat Pentadbiran Awam (Public Administration Medal) - Gold in 2023 and the President's Science and Technology Medal in 2024.
 The latter is Singapore’s top honour and is awarded to people who have made “distinguished, sustained and exceptional contributions" in advancing science and technology ecosystems in the country.

 In 2025, Asian Scientist listed him on the Asian Scientist 100.